JasonYapzx/ethagentic/README.md

   - Enables secure and transparent inventory operations.

 - **Seamless Consumer Experience**

   - Consumers can purchase items directly from the warehouse.
-  - Users can offramp crypto payments from web3 transactions into fiat seamlessly.

 ---